 How culture eats strategy in the social sector

-Richard Spencer explores the importance of healthy culture in creating an effective for-purpose organisation and what it takes to create and maintain that culture.
+Richard Spencer explores the importance of healthy culture in creating an effective social purpose organisation and what it takes to create and maintain that culture.

 Management consultant Peter Drucker coined the phrase ‘Culture eats strategy for breakfast’.
 Here we explore how this plays out in the social sector.
 Why is workplace culture so important and how can you deliberately build a healthy workplace culture?